minimaxir/aitextgen/README.md

 aitextgen is a Python package that leverages [Huggingface Transformers](https://github.com/huggingface/transformers) and [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) with specific optimizations for text generation, plus _many_ added features.
 It is the successor to textgenrnn and gpt-2-simple, merging the advantages of both packages.

-- Finetunes on a pretrained GPT-2 model...or create your own GPT-2 model + tokenizer and train from scratch, even on your local computer!
+- Finetunes on a pretrained GPT-2 model from OpenAI...or create your own GPT-2 model + tokenizer and train from scratch, even on your local computer without a GPU!
 - Generates text faster than gpt-2-simple and with better memory efficiency.
 - Model agnostic and future-proofed to support new developments in the Transformers-based world.
 - With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repository.
 Uses the `generate()` function to allow a massive amount of control over the generated text.